lambdamikel/LambdaSpeak-FS/README.md

 will halt execution to wait for the CPC's clock signal, and hence will wait for the "CPC to catch up".

+Note that ISR UART interrupts caused by incoming serial bytes might still be hapening WHILE the firmware is waiting for the CPC clock signal at the synchronization point.
+However, the UART ISR halts and resumes the Z80 CPC CPU, hence, these interupts are invisible from a CPC "clock" point of view.
+Also, if the CPC should give the clock signal WHILST serving the UART ISR, it will still be noticed, since the IOWRITE Request caused by the CPC clock signal is processed by another ISR (triggering on a IO Write Request pin change signal).

-Note that, even if the CPC gives the clock signal a bit *too early* (i.e., the ATmega firmware has not reached the synchronization point yet), it *may still continue correctly,* as the IO Write Request issued by the CPC (for the clock signal) will not go unnoticed: a pin
+Also note that, even if the CPC gives the clock signal a bit *too early* (i.e., the ATmega firmware has not reached the synchronization point yet), it *may still continue correctly,* as the IO Write Request issued by the CPC (for the clock signal) will not go unnoticed: a pin